spacelift-io/user-documentation/docs/concepts/spaces/best-practices.md

 Inheritance works well with Policy Autoattachment.
 By creating a policy with an `autoattach:*` label you enforce the policy on all the stacks in all the spaces that inherit the space where the policy resides.

-Another good use case for inheritance is keeping VCS integrations managed in a single space and inherited by all the spaces that need them.
+Another good use case for inheritance is keeping VCS integrations and Worker Pools managed in a single space and inherited by all the spaces that need them.